Bruno Pinchard: Work

 His study on the Fabbrica della mente, "architecture of the mind" (an expression borrowed from Tasso), published in 1992 under the title La Raison dédoublée, focuses historically on the Italian Renaissance, of which he makes the exemplary episode of a renewal of philosophy.
 Based on the examination of this pivotal period, between the Middle Ages and modern times, he posits that the architecture of the mind capable of carrying a civilization is built from the "splitting" of its principle.

 The thought of the Renaissance was split between scholasticism and modernity (through the question of analogy), between paganism and Christianity (with the return of Platonism), between land and sea (with the great discoveries).
 From these historical observations, Bruno Pinchard's work consists in giving a conceptual meaning to the dynamics of "splitting".
 For Pinchard, it is only on the basis of splitting that thought achieves its theoretical and practical ends.
 As soon as the mind splits, human intelligence becomes fertile.
-Pinchard thus opposes the critical power of duality to the reductions to a constrained unity which, in his eyes, characterize ideologies.
+Pinchard thus opposes the critical power of duality to the reductions to a constrained unity which, in his eyes, characterise ideologies.

 According to Pinchard, the real power of thought is to liberate the irrepressible split that resides in everything that claims to be a unity.
 Pinchard manages to contain the destructive risk by finding in humanist myths a measure capable of imposing itself on the dividing power of intelligence.
 Through this culture of reflected myth, Pinchard's thought is a humanism.